 Don’t forget volunteers also have jobs and families when you are scheduling them for multiple services every week and rehearsals that always run long.
 Enlist a large enough pool of volunteers for a rotation to give them a break.

-If worship volunteers aren’t validated in the ministry you lead, then they will look for another ministry where they are.
+If ministry volunteers aren’t validated in the ministry you lead, they will look for another place where they are.